-A fast and healthy weeknight dinner, ground turkey is sautéed with vegetables and simmered in a fragrant Indian spiced tomato sauce.
+A fast and healthy weeknight dinner recipe, ground turkey is sauteed with seasonal vegetables and simmered in a fragrant Indian spiced tomato sauce.

 Acting like a blank canvas, I love using ingredients and spices from around the world to add flavor to ground turkey.
 Szechuan Green Beans and Ground Turkey is a staple in our house and I frequently make Turkey Black Bean Chili with Sriracha and Yogurt for lunches throughout the week.

 Ground Turkey and Zucchini with Indian Spices was created on a whim to use up all of the summer vegetables I bought at the farmers market during the summer but it’s great all year round to use up whatever you have on hand.

 Naturally gluten-free, high in protein and low carb, my Ground Turkey and Zucchini with Indian Spices turned out to be the perfect lunch that I could prep in bulk and enjoy for several days.
 In fact, the flavors developed and got better over time.
 I love when that happens.
 Serve on brown rice or as is with a side salad.

 Frequently asked questions:

 Garam Masala is a combination of 30+ spices.
 Some of the ingredients it would include would be star anise, bay leaves, fennel seeds, garlic, ginger, turmeric, and more.